bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

-><span style="color:red">Note</span><br>This specification is currently published as a Draft Standard on the ministry github and is not intended for implementation.
+>**Note**<br>This specification is currently published as a Draft Standard on the ministry github and is not intended for implementation.
 Feedback is welcome but readers should understand that there is more work to be done in testing the profiles and operations defined in this guide.
 For more information, please see the Future Plans page in this guide.

 ### Design Approach
 - The design team matched current Client Registry interactions 1 to 1 with equivalent FHIR interactions for all the flavours of: